 In brief: Some ultra-luxury brands are failing to use brand language which reinforces their superior qualities, especially around unmatchable notions of heritage.
-This leaves the boundary between ultra-luxury and luxury blurred, apparently offering luxury cars a free tow.
-Some luxury car marques are trying to take advantage of this opportunity, but are using language which is rich with over-claim, leaving a hollow centre to their brand.
+This leaves the boundary between ultra-luxury vs luxury blurred, apparently offering luxury cars a free tow.
+Some luxury car marques are trying to take advantage of this opportunity, but are using language which is rich with over-claim, leaving a hollow center to their brand.

 In the luxury car sector, we examined the external comms of Mercedes, Audi, BMW, Lincoln, Porsche, along with Japanese upmarket versions of their mass-market marques, such as Acura, Lexus, and Infiniti.
 We did not cover pure sports-aligned brands in either sector; these stand apart and deserve separate coverage.

 “Ultra-luxury” car brands we defined by price point (most models of the marque exceed £100,000).
 We looked at a handful including Rolls-Royce, Bentley, Maybach, and Aston Martin.
 The recent demise of Maybach provides an interesting illumination of the dangers of misjudging your brand language.

 Currently, the central axis of luxury car language is the raw power available to you, the driver.
 At one extreme, brands emphasize the mechanical nature of this power: they borrow from the language of technology, precision engineering, and refined design.
 At the other extreme, organic qualities are emphasized: the language of sport and athletic performance is used – often borrowing from the world of the racehorse, with words such as thoroughbred and pedigree.
 This is occasionally taken a step further, into artistic self-expression, with terms suggesting passion and drive.

 As our graphs show, luxury car brands typically stretch the themes of their comms across secondary axes, notably Innovation/Pedigree, Style/Comfort.